malaireumarianna/MLE_project/README.md

 ```bash
 docker run -it training_image /bin/bash
 ```
+In this directory can be found file `_logs_for_train.txt` which contains detailed logs for training process, accuracy and loss for testing the model on subset of train data.

 - Enter the repository with models and copy the name of saved model by using commands below:
 ```bash
 cd models